NASA-JSC-Robotics/clr_demo_ws/README.md

 - Defaults for `colcon build` are set for the user.
 To change or modify, refer to the [defaults file](config/colcon-defaults.yaml).

 - We use [MuJoCo](https://mujoco.readthedocs.io/en/stable/XMLreference.html) for many of our dynamic simulations, so we include installing in the [Dockerfile](./Dockerfile).

+- If you have an NVIDIA or other graphics card, you will have to complete additional configuration steps to use the docker container.
+Please refer to the [troubleshooting guide](./docs/TROUBLESHOOTING.md#slow-rendering) for more information.

 ## Troubleshooting